Your Guide for Moving Internationally from the U.S.

 Shipping items when moving internationally

 With moving abroad being so expensive, it is a good opportunity to really analyze your belongings and get rid of some unnecessary items by donating them or throwing them away.
-That can seem daunting, as you probably have a lot of stuff, but there are guides to purging your belongings before a move that can be really helpful.
 Getting rid of unnecessary items that you haven’t used or don’t hold any value will help downsize things a lot.
 Also, make sure to take plenty of time going through things, so that you can be efficient and objective.
+Make an inventory of your belongings to keep track of what you do keep.
 Doing so will help prevent regrets later.

 The amount of time you spend abroad and where you will be living will have the most impact on what you pack and send.
 While it will be a little different for each individual’s situation, making sure to take your time and do your research on your new country and your moving and living options are going to be vital to your packing success.